Bayesian Influence Functions for Hessian-Free Data Attribution: Methodology

 \subsection{Comparison to Classical IF Approximations}

 We compare our local BIF approach to classical influence function (IF) approximations, using EK-FAC as a representative state-of-the-art example~\citep{grosse_studying_2023}.
-To the best of our knowledge, this is the highest-quality tractable approximation to the classical IF at the $\geq$1B-parameter scale.
 The key differences between the BIF and EK-FAC are summarized in \cref{tab:bif-vs-ekfac} and elaborated on below.
+We provide comparisons to additional IF techniques in \cref{appendix:comparisons}.

 \paragraph{Time complexity.} Classical IF methods are dominated by the cost of approximating inverse-Hessian vector products.
 Direct inversion is intractable, so methods like EK-FAC rely on a \textit{fit} phase where blockwise Kronecker factors are estimated and inverted.
 The main bottleneck is the eigendecomposition or inversion of per-layer covariance matrices, which scales cubically with the layer width ($O(d_{\loss}^3)$ per block).
 Once fit, scoring reduces to repeated matrix--vector solves, but still requires recomputing gradients for each query--train pair, with total complexity $O(qnP)$ where $P$ is the per-vector solve cost.
 Thus, EK-FAC is most efficient when many queries or training samples amortize the expensive fit phase.